 Here's an up-to-date bio that theatres can use in their programs.

 KEN LUDWIG is an internationally-acclaimed playwright whose work has been performed in more than 30 countries in over 20 languages.
-He has had 6 shows on Broadway and 6 in the West End.
-He has won two Laurence Olivier Awards, the Charles MacArthur Award, the Helen Hayes Award, the Edgar Award for Best Mystery from The Mystery Writers of America, the SETC Distinguished Career Award, and the Edwin Forrest Award for Services to the Theatre.
+He has had 6 shows on Broadway and 6 in London’s West End.
+His first play on Broadway, Lend Me A Tenor, which the New York Times called "one of the two great farces by a living writer," won two Tony Awards and was nominated for seven.
+He has also won two Laurence Olivier Awards (England’s highest theater honor), the Charles MacArthur Award, two Helen Hayes Awards, the Edgar Award for Best Mystery from The Mystery Writers of America, the SETC Distinguished Career Award, and the Edwin Forrest Award for Services to the American Theatre.
 His plays have been commissioned by the Royal Shakespeare Company and the Bristol Old Vic.
-His first play on Broadway, Lend Me A Tenor, which the New York Times called "one of the two great farces by a living writer," won three Tony Awards and was nominated for nine.
-His other best-known Broadway and West End shows include Crazy For You (5 years on Broadway, Tony and Olivier Award Winner for Best Musical), Moon Over Buffalo, Leading Ladies, Twentieth Century, The Adventures of Tom Sawyer, The Game’s Afoot, The Fox on the Fairway, Midsummer/Jersey, The Three Musketeers, Treasure Island and The Beaux’ Stratagem.
+His other best-known Broadway and West End shows include Crazy For You (5 years on Broadway, Tony and Olivier Award Winner for Best Musical), Moon Over Buffalo, Leading Ladies, Twentieth Century, The Adventures of Tom Sawyer, The Game’s Afoot, The Fox on the Fairway, Midsummer/Jersey, The Three Musketeers, Treasure Island and The Beaux’ Stratagem and Baskerville.
 His plays have starred Alec Baldwin, Carol Burnett, Lynn Redgrave, Mickey Rooney, Hal Holbrook, Dixie Carter, Tony Shalhoub, Anne Heche, Joan Collins, and Kristin Bell.
 His book How To Teach Your Children Shakespeare is published by Random House, and his work has been published by the Yale Review.
 He is a McCarter Theatre/Sallie B. Goodman Fellow, and he has degrees from Harvard, where he studied music with Leonard Bernstein, Haverford College and Cambridge University.
-For more information, please visit www.kenludwig.com
+For more information, please visit www.kenludwig.com.

 Now here's a full biography with all the gory details: